-Karen, the owner of QuiltPatternsMore.com, was born and grew up in northeast Ohio in the small rural town, Chesterland.
-Mom got me interested in sewing at a very young age.
-Starting in Blue Birds making bean bags, then Camp Fire Girls, 4-H sewing club, home-ec in junior high.
+Karen, the owner of QuiltPatternsMore.com, grew up in a small rural town in northeast Ohio.
+Mom got me interested in sewing at a very young age, starting in Blue Birds, then Camp Fire Girls, 4-H sewing club, home-ec in junior high.
 These took me from simple sewing projects on to more complex clothing items.
 In a few years I was making most all my own clothes including tailored suits for work.

-In the mid ’80’s my husband and I moved onto our 35’ Alberg sailboat, our first liveaboard boat.
+In the mid ’80’s my husband and I moved onto our sailboat, our first liveaboard boat.
 I stopped making clothes and the boating passion took over.

-We traveled for one year onboard our boat, from the Great Lakes to the Florida Keys, then settled in Annapolis, MD.
-This was followed by many more moves landside and on boats.
-Lots more traveling on boats thru the Caribbean, Bahamas, Bermuda, New England, and Great Lakes.
+We traveled for a year onboard our boat, from the Great Lakes to the Florida Keys, then settled in Annapolis, MD.
+Following with many more moves land side and on boats.
+My boat travels included the Caribbean, New England, and Great Lakes.
 I spent several years working in the yacht industry.

-My landside moves included Florida, North Carolina, Colorado, California, back to Florida, now in Tennessee enjoying the mountain views.
+My land side moves included several states; some in Florida, Colorado, now in Tennessee enjoying the mountain views.

 Start of my quilting passion:

-I started quilting in 2000, after I took a beginners’ quilting class and loved it.
+I started quilting in 2000, after taking a beginners’ quilting class and loved it.
 Since then, I’ve been hooked.
-My fabric stash fills many cupboards in my quilt studio.
-A quilt book library has grown extensively and many patterns have piled up.
+My fabric stash fills many cupboards in my quilt studio, along with an extensive quilt book library.

-While living aboard our motoryacht, I started designing the Chesapeake Bay lighthouse patterns.
+While living aboard, I started designing the Chesapeake Bay lighthouse patterns.
 As you can see, the lighthouses are my specialty.
-The lighthouses are special to me because of my many years of boating which started in 1976.
+They are special to me because of my many years of boating which started in the mid 1970’s.
 The lighthouses are an important part of navigation.
-They all have a particular meaning to boaters.

-In 2004, after moving to CO, I started my quilting business, which at first, was longarm quilting, then it progressed into some custom made quilts and publishing my patterns.
+In mid 2000’s after moving to CO, I started my quilting business, which at first, was longarm quilting, then it progressed into some custom made quilts and publishing my patterns.
 Now, my business includes designing / publishing patterns and designing / making custom quilts by request.

-I’m also thankful for the God given talent to create art out of fabric, because, as you know, being a quilter, we love our fabric.
+I’m so thankful for God blessing me with so many opportunities and combining my God given talent to create art out of fabric.

 Thank you for visiting my website.
-I hope other quilters will enjoy my patterns.
+I hope many quilters will enjoy my patterns.
 They can be purchased here on my website.